divaprotocol/diva-protocol-v1/DOCUMENTATION.md

 To allow everyone to contribute to the project's development, the contract accepts a wide range of ERC20 token that that are non-rebasable and do not charge fees on transfers, as well as native assets such as ETH on Ethereum.

 > **❗Important:** While deposits of tokens that charge fees on transfers will be rejected by the contract, deposits of rebasable tokens won't.
-When tokens with a flexible supply are considered as collateral, only tokens with a constant balance mechanism such as [Compound's cToken][interest-bearing-tokens] or the wrapped version of Lido's staked ETH ([wstETH][wsteth]) should be used.
+When tokens with a flexible supply are considered, only tokens with a constant balance mechanism such as [Compound's cToken][interest-bearing-tokens] or the wrapped version of Lido's staked ETH ([wstETH][wsteth]) should be used.

 > **Note:** To reduce the incentive for unauthorized access to secondary chain contracts, as discussed in the [`Ownership on secondary chains`](#diva-ownership-on-secondary-chains) section, the DIVA Development Fund is exclusively deployed on Ethereum, minimizing the risk of potential losses.